-I love animals, nature (especially mountains and the smell of fresh pine), kindness, tea, reading, the NFL, and traveling.
-I grew up in a small town in southern Michigan which is where my veggie love-affair began.
+I grew up in a small town in southern Michigan which is where my vegetable love-affair began.
 My parents lovingly labored to provide us with a beautiful vegetable garden right behind our house.
 I spent many childhood days sitting between the rows, eating fresh tomatoes, green beans, sugar snap peas, and strawberries right off the vine.
-(Hence the name "The Garden Grazer") 😊🌿 It was pure summer bliss!
+(Hence the name "The Garden Grazer".)
+It was pure summer bliss.

-Planting seeds with my grandma in our garden in Michigan - early 90's
+Here I am planting seeds with my grandma in our garden (early 1990s in Michigan):

 About the Recipes

-Thanks so much for stopping by, and I truly hope you enjoy the recipes!
+Thanks so much for stopping by!
+Truly hope you enjoy recipes.